oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 processing is done.
 This happens typical on a system level and can be influenced by a user through system level options.

+-   pro (for a xorg example)
+    -   twm, xterm .. get colour managed as soon as a composite manager is used
+    -   many parts need no changes to work
+-   con (for xorg example)
+    -   without any optimisation it can be resource hungry in terms of memory and CPU/GPU time

 ### Early colour binding

 In the above mentioned context early colour binding means to do the